JorisAerts/Eclipse-Environment-Variables/README.md

 ### Installation
+#### Eclipse Market Place
-To download this plugin from the [eclipse market place](https://marketplace.eclipse.org/content/environment-variables-preference-page/external_link), drag the Install button to your running Eclipse workspace. _(**NOTE:** this may temporarily not work)_
+To download this plugin from the [eclipse market place](https://marketplace.eclipse.org/content/environment-variables-preference-page/external_link), drag the Install button to your running Eclipse workspace.

 [![Drag to your running Eclipse* workspace. *Requires Eclipse Marketplace Client](https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.svg)](http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=4492195 "Drag to your running Eclipse* workspace. *Requires Eclipse Marketplace Client")

+#### Drop-ins
 Or download the jar from the [latest release](https://github.com/JorisAerts/Eclipse-Environment-Variables/releases/latest) and drop it in eclipse's "dropins" folder.
 Restart eclipse.

 You'll now see an _Environment Variables_ page in the _General_ section of eclipse's Preferences.